 Some examples include:

-- Medication management and reminders: A chatbot provides patients regular reminders to take their diabetic medication and requests confirmation.
+- Medication management and reminders: A chatbot provides patients with regular reminders to take their diabetic medication and requests confirmation.

 - Health monitoring and follow-up care: A post-operative patient sends their pain and wound status to a chatbot, which determines if the healing process is progressing.